deephdc/deep-releases/source/releases/rosetta/index.rst

    - first release in DEEP-HDC allowing for the integration of the orchestrator functionality into Spring projects such as Alien4Cloud through Spring Social

- - INDIGO-DC Virtual Router Installer

-   - new

  - udocker

-   - news
+   - many improvements, new features and bug fixes

 Release Notes